JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

         }
     }
     ```

+   > If you chose a different JDK version at the beginning of the tutorial, you may need to change the `name` and `version` for the test to run successfully.
+   >
+   {style="note"}

 It may seem strange that an Android-specific test is run on a local JVM.
 This is because these tests run as local unit
 tests on the current machine.
 As described in the [Android Studio documentation](https://developer.android.com/studio/test/test-in-android-studio),